Eye Centella Cream

 What it targets

-- Post-inflammatory pigmentation in the under-eye area — through centella and ectoin reducing the underlying inflammation that drives pigmentation.
+4. Post-inflammatory pigmentation in the under-eye area — centella and ectoin are studied in research on the inflammation associated with pigmentation.

 What it can't do